-Slipping into Comfortable Shell
+Slipping into an Emotionally Distant Comfortable Shell

 The more common extreme has the evasive man showing little tenderness during waking hours.
 When bedtime comes, his engine turns on, and he gets his satisfaction from his wife.
 Then he slips back into his comfortable shell.
 He may even turn on at two o’clock in the morning, make his move, then go back to sleep.
 This approach to sex neatly minimizes emotional intimacy without minimizing the feel-good experience.
 The wife’s emotions are hardly considered.

 The emotionally eager wife, then, develops conflicting feelings about marital sex.
-Part of her wants it and sees it as a wonderful communication time, but she is afraid of the hurt that comes as she senses her husband is merely after physical relief.
+Part of her wants it and sees it as a wonderful communication time.
+But she is afraid of the hurt that comes as she senses her husband is merely after physical relief.

 3. Personal insights are unequal.